obonaventure/cnp3/book-2nd/protocols/ipv6.rst

  #.
 A subnet identifier that identifies a customer of the ISP
  #.
 An interface identifier that identifies a particular interface on an endsystem

-The subnet identifier plays a key role in the scalability of network layer addressing architecture.
+The subnet identifier plays a key role in the scalability of the network layer addressing architecture.
 An important point to be defined in a network layer protocol is the allocation of the network layer addresses.
 A naive allocation scheme would be to provide an address to each host when the host is attached to the Internet on a first come first served basis.
 With this solution, a host in Belgium could have address ``2001:db8::1`` while another host located in Africa would use address ``2001:db8::2``.
 Unfortunately, this would force all routers on the Internet to maintain one route towards each host.
 In the network layer, scalability is often a function of the number of routes stored on the router.
 A network will usually work better if its routers store fewer routes and network administrators usually try to minimize the number of routes that are known by their routers.
 For this, they often divide their network prefix in smaller subblocks.
 For example, consider a company with three campuses, a large one and two smaller ones.
 The network administrator would probably divide his block of addresses as follows :

  - the bottom half is used for the large campus
  - the top half is divided in two smaller blocks, one for each small campus